performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Programming Performance Co-Pilot
 ================================

-PCP descriptionPerformance Co-Pilot (PCP) provides a systems-level suite of tools that cooperate to deliver distributed, integrated performance management services.
+Performance Co-Pilot (PCP) provides a systems-level suite of tools that cooperate to deliver distributed, integrated performance management services.
 PCP is designed for the in-depth analysis and sophisticated control that are needed to understand and manage the